disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 #### Input

-That's the input type of an operation.
+It's the input type of an operation.
 Typically, a case class that holds fields matching the method parameters.
 We keep track of it in the return type for several reasons:

 * In the internal logic of Smithy4s, It prevents having to prematurely shoe-horn kinds into other kinds by means of injection/projection, which helps both implementor and compiler alike
 * It will come in handy for the implementation of some pagination-aware interpreters, as pagination typically works by performing a modification of the previous input in order to get the next batch (page) of results.
 This implies that the input (and therefore its type) must be tracked across several requests resulting from a single method call.

 #### Error

 The execution of an operation can result in errors.
 The Smithy language allows for tying a list of errors to operations.
-When generating the associated code, Smithy4s synthesize a union so that the coproduct of errors associated to an operation becomes a bona fide Scala type, which we can abstract over via some typeclass instance.
+When generating the associated code, Smithy4s synthesize a union.
+This allows the coproduct of errors associated to an operation to be represented as a bona fide Scala type, which we can abstract over via some typeclass instance.
 This is also very useful for the writing of bi-functor interpreters, for users that are interested in this kind of UX.

 #### Output